sjcahill/mac_dot/README.md

 GNU `stow`.

-You can install `stow` using homebrew and it will place symlinks to the config files in a target directory directory regardless of where these dotfiles live on your machine.
+You can install `stow` using homebrew and it will place symlinks to the config files in a target directory regardless of where these dotfiles live on your machine.

 So, assuming you have installed `stow` and cloned this repo. `cd` into this repo directory on your local machine and run `stow -t ~ *`.